InternetMaximalism/intmax2-docs/developers-hub/intmax-client-sdk/api-reference.md

 Here, `estimateDepositGas` is necessary to validate whether there is enough gas available for the transaction in advance.

+The `deposit` function returns both the txHash and the status.
+`status: 1` represents Processing, and `status: 2` represents Completed.

 ```tsx
 const params: PrepareDepositTransactionRequest = {
   amount: 0.000001, // 0.000001 ETH